Setting up Riskquant with Docker

 Ensure that the swap space (Swp) is showing on your system via top or htop

-For full reference of the swap space setup follow this tutorial
+For full reference of the swap space setup follow the Digital Ocean tutorial for setting up swap space.

 4. Install docker, we're using the version included in ubuntu 18.04 so this may not be the most up-to-date version but works fine with Riskquant.